 Bishop Mott grew up in Minnesota, graduated from the University of Minnesota, received an M.Div. from Wartburg Seminary and an M.A from the University of North Dakota (with a history major and Scandinavian language minor).
 He also did post-graduate study at the University of Lund, Sweden.
 He served for a decade in campus and parish ministry in the Lutheran Church, and taught history, homilectics and liturgiology.
 He has had a management career in health care administration, human resources, transportation and as assistant to a cabinet minister in Manitoba and has been an elected official on a school board, city council and fire district.
 He is married to Micki (née Campbell) and has four adult children and seven grandchildren.

 The Rt.
-Rev. Richard Boyce is the bishop-retired of the Diocese of the West.
+Rev. Richard Boyce was the bishop-retired of the Diocese of the West.
 In 2008, Boyce arranged for the then-APA diocese to affiliate with the Reformed Episcopal Church.
 To that point, the APA and REC had been in full communion, but Boyce sought for the Diocese of the West to have full participation in the Common Cause Partnership that led to the creation of the Anglican Church in North America in 2009.
 The Diocese of the West was the only diocese of the Continuing Anglican Movement to join the ACNA.
-Bishop Boyce lives in Seattle.
+Bishop Boyce is remembered in the May 2020 Newsletter .